thedirkfiles000-dirk/rule-of-7/docs/specification.md

 **The greeting establishes current state.** The LLM treats the greeting as the authoritative present moment.
 If the Background establishes prior history but the greeting performs a first meeting, the LLM resolves the conflict in favor of the greeting and invents history to fill the gap.
 The greeting and Background must agree on what has and hasn't happened.

 **Prior contact closure is mandatory.** Any Background that establishes a relationship history must include explicit language closing the invention space: what interactions have occurred, what hasn't been said, what arrangements do not exist.
 "No prior arrangements exist between them" is load-bearing prose, not filler.
 The LLM will invent plausible shared history if the space is left open — not because it fails, but because it succeeds at filling an underspecified context.
 Close the space.

+Prior contact closure applies to cohort figures as well as the user relationship.
+A cohort figure whose attitudes, opinions, or history with the lead character are left unspecified is an invention space.
+The LLM will fill it with something character-consistent but unsourced — and that invented detail can create friction with established characterization later in the conversation.
+Where a cohort figure's stance on something plot-relevant is undefined, define it.

 **Plot-critical triggers must be made statistically dominant.** The LLM's improv instinct is powerful and character-consistent.
 Left underspecified, it will generate plausible alternatives to plot-critical events — a psychic sees a cat in a restaurant kitchen instead of a sister dying at a dinner table.
 Not a failure: a success at improv inside an underspecified space.
 Name the event explicitly.
 State that alternatives are not intended.
 Make the target continuation so well-specified that alternatives become statistically unattractive.